Île-de-France: Immigration

 At the 2019 census, 75.1% of the inhabitants of Île-de-France were natives of Metropolitan France, 1.7% were born in Overseas France, and 23.1% were born in foreign countries.
 A quarter of the immigrants living in the Île-de-France were born in Europe (38% of whom in Portugal), 29% were born in the Maghreb and 22% in the rest of Africa (in particular West and Central Africa), 3% were born in Turkey and 15% in the rest of Asia, 5% were born in the Americas (not counting those born in the French overseas departments in the Americas, who are not legally immigrants), and 0.1% in Oceania (not counting those born in the French territories of the South Pacific, who are not legally immigrants).

-In 2013, 2,206,000 residents of the Île-de-France were immigrants, born outside of France.
+In 2013, roughly 2,206,000 residents of the Île-de-France were immigrants, born outside of France.
 This amounted to 18.5% of the population of the region, twice the national average.
 Four out of ten immigrants living in France reside in the region.
 The immigrant population of the Île-de-France has a higher proportion of non-Europeans, as well as a higher proportion of immigrants with an advanced level of education, than the rest of France.
-The population of immigrants is more widely distributed throughout the region than it was in the early 2000s, though the concentrations remain high in certain areas, particularly Paris and the department of Seine-Saint-Denis.
+The population of immigrants is more widely distributed throughout the region than it was in the early 2000s, but the concentrations remain high in certain areas, particularly Paris and the department of Seine-Saint-Denis.
 The proportion of residents born outside of Metropolitan France rose between the 1999 (19.7%) and 2019 censuses (24.9%).

 Petite Couronne

-The Petite Couronne (literally "Little Crown" or inner ring) is formed by the three departments bordering Paris, forming a geographical crown around it.
+The Petite Couronne (literally "Little Crown", or inner ring) is formed by the three departments bordering Paris, forming a geographical crown around it.
 These departments, until 1968 part of the disbanded Seine department, are Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne.
 The most populated towns of the Petite Couronne are Boulogne-Billancourt, Montreuil, Saint-Denis, Nanterre and Créteil.

 The Métropole du Grand Paris is an administrative structure that comprises Paris and the three departments of the Petite Couronne, plus seven additional communes in the Grande Couronne.

 The table below shows some statistical information about the area including Paris:

 Grande Couronne

-The Grande Couronne (Large Crown, i.e. outer ring) includes the outer four departments of Île-de-France not bordering Paris.
+The Grande Couronne (literally Large Crown, or outer ring) includes the outer four departments of Île-de-France, which do not border Paris.
 They are Seine-et-Marne (77), Yvelines (78), Essonne (91) and Val-d'Oise (95).
-The last three departments formed the Seine-et-Oise department until this was disbanded in 1968.
-The city of Versailles is part of this area.
+The last three departments formed the Seine-et-Oise department until it was disbanded in 1968.
+The city of Versailles is part of the area.